linhx25/Quant_Marketing_Reading/most_recent.md

 ### 20240117_structural
 - Structural Econometric Modeling in Industrial Organization and Quantitative Marketing_ Theory and Applications (2023)

-### 20240115_rlhf
-- The Challenge of Using LLMs to Simulate Human Behavior- A Causal Inference Perspective
-- Q-Transformer- Scalable Offline Reinforcement Learning via Autoregressive Q-Functions
-- Direct Preference Optimization- Your Language Model is Secretly a Reward Model
-- Chain-of-Thought Prompting Elicits Reasoning in Large Language Models

 ### 20231212_LLM
 - coauthor-Designing a Human-AI Collaborative Writing Dataset for Exploring Language Model Capabilities